linode/docs/docs/guides/game-servers/how-to-set-up-minecraft-server-on-ubuntu-or-debian/index.md

 ## Install Minecraft

-To install Minecraft on your server in Ubuntu use the following steps:
+To install Minecraft on your server use the following steps:

 1. Exit your current SSH session and log back in to your Linode as the `minecraft` user.